Delarin/High-Stakes-Investigation/README.md

   ### Hint: You will be using a script similar to the one you created for the dealer analysis step, but you will not output the results into a file.

-    .
+    i.
 Design the shell script to accept the following two arguments:
-      .
          One for the date (four digits)
-      .
          One for the time

 2. Note: The argument should be able to accept a.m. or p.m.